 All the images in this article have been taken minutes apart.
 The setup remained exactly the same – I told you, I’ve been super lazy!
 So how can you add variety to the final result?

 • The aperture/shutter speed If you want a sharper image, choose a smaller aperture like f/10.
 If you like the soft and blurry effect, use a wider aperture like f/1.8.
-If you want to freeze your movement use a higher shutter speed like 1/250.
-If you want a blurry movement effect use a slower shutter speed like 1/30.
+To freeze movement, use a higher shutter speed like 1/250.
+Slower shutter speed like 1/30 will result in a blurry movement effect.
 Changing one setting requires a compensating change on the other or even the ISO.

 • Distance from the camera/background If you are at a wide aperture, the further away you are from the background, the blurrier it will be.